dogweather/forkful/content/en/go/testing-and-debugging/writing-tests.md

 ---
 date: 2024-02-03 17:50:27.458019-07:00
-description: "Writing tests in Go involves creating small, manageable pieces of code\
-  \ that validate the functionality and behavior of your application.
-Programmers\
-  \ write\u2026"
+description: "How to: In Go, tests are typically written in the same package as the\
+  \ code they test.
+Files containing tests are named with the `_test.go` suffix.
+Tests\u2026"
 lastmod: '2024-03-13T22:44:59.634291-06:00'
 model: gpt-4-0125-preview
-summary: Writing tests in Go involves creating small, manageable pieces of code that validate the functionality and behavior of your application.
+summary: In Go, tests are typically written in the same package as the code they test.
 title: Writing tests
 weight: 36
 ---